 We have factoring agreements in Europe and Singapore with financial institutions to sell 100% and 90% of certain accounts receivable, respectively, on a non-recourse basis.
-We de-recognized \$36 million and \$233 million of accounts receivable under these factoring agreements as of March 31, 2021 and December 31, 2020, respectively.
+We de-recognized \$69 million and \$230 million of accounts receivable under these factoring agreements for the three months ended March 31, 2022 and twelve months ended December 31, 2021, respectively, and collected \$100 million and \$185 million of accounts receivable sold under these factoring agreements during the same periods.

-In March 2021, we entered into an agreement in Singapore with a financial institution to discount, on a non-recourse basis, documentary credits or other documents recorded as accounts receivable.
-The Company de-recognized \$20 million of accounts receivable under this agreement as of March 31, 2021.
+In March 2021, we entered into an agreement in Singapore with a financial institution to discount, on a non-recourse basis, documentary credits or other documents receivable.
+We de-recognized \$13 million and \$70 million of accounts receivable under this agreement for the three months ended March 31, 2022 and twelve months ended December 31, 2021, respectively.